stebunovd/blog/contents/Is-your-manager-a-router-or-moderator.md

 Cons:
 - **All team members must have reasonably good communication skills**.
 This raises the bar for hiring and gives the manager a new responsibility ─ communications coach.
-This raises the bar for the manager’s role as well;
+This raises the bar for the manager's role as well;
 - **Private conversations can easily drive the system into chaos**.
 If someone wants to ask someone else a question, the most natural action is to ask their peer privately.
-Unfortunately, private conversations aren’t visible to the manager and to the other team members.
+Unfortunately, private conversations aren't visible to the manager and to the other team members.
 At some point, when people start referring to those hidden discussions and agreements, it may be already too late.
 Such situations lead to wasted effort, conflicts, and an overall